It takes 20 years or more to develop deep technology from lab to industrial scale, and we are well into that journey.

-In 2017 MCi won further Commonwealth Government funding towards a $8.3M program to advance the pilot program towards industrial applications by simulating both pure and dilute CO2 capture potential for use in cement, steel, hydrogen and hard to abate industries.
+In 2017 MCi won further Australian Government funding towards a 3 year $8.3M program to enhance the pilot plant facility to enable testing of both pure and dilute CO2 capture from flue gas directly and demonstrating the real world applications in cement, steel, hydrogen and hard to abate industries and possibly avoiding the need for separate CO2 capture technology.

-In 2021 MCi secured a $14.6m grant from the Australian Commonwealth CCUS Development Fund to build its CCU Flagship - an industrial scale demonstration plant to be completed in 2023.
+In 2021 MCi secured a $14.6m grant from the Australian Government CCUS Development Fund to build its CCU Flagship - an industrial scale demonstration carbon plant to be completed in 2023 co-located at Orica's AN Plant in Newcastle and locking away their captured CO2 permanently into construction products and low carbon embodied materials.

-With solid techno-economics and a substantial portfolio of IP, MCi continues the commercialisation and scaling of its technology globally with industrial customers, investors and funders.
+With solid techno-economics and a substantial portfolio of IP, MCi continues the commercialisation and scaling of its technology globally with industrial customers, investors and partners.

-MCi's headquarters are in Canberra and its research and technical facilities are located at the Newcastle Institute for Energy Research (NIER) where it operates its technical and research programs.
+MCi's headquarters are in Canberra and its research and technical facilities are located at the Newcastle Institute for Energy Research (NIER).

 MCi's clean technology sits firmly within a portfolio of carbon utilisation technologies that will ultimately be required to meet the Paris Agreement climate change targets.

 MCi is invested as a pioneer in the field of carbon utilisation and are engaging with global partners and ESG funders towards advancing its commercialisation plans for the rollout of its Carbon Plants throughout the world.

 MCi's goal is to build many industrial scale Carbon Plants by 2030 that would be capable of converting millions of tonnes of CO2 into negative carbon materials, for use by product manufacturers and construction companies.
 Importantly also creating high quality, permanent carbon offsets.

 MCi recently completed its first significant round of capital raising to advance commercialisation and designing its first demonstration projects globally.
 We are approximately three to four years away from operating our first full-scale, commercial-ready industrial plants.

 In 2007, MCi's co-founders create an investment company GreenMag Group to fund a six-year period of independent research into mineral carbonation with University of Newcastle researchers.